-Figure 1.-Schematic of SiC-protected carbon/carbon used in this study.
+Figure 1.
+Schematic of SiC-protected carbon/carbon used in this study.
+Reprinted with permission from Elsevier.

-Figure 2.-Photographs of machined RCC samples with machined slots.
+Figure 2.
+Photographs of machined RCC samples with machined slots.
 Nominal widths of slots are shown above the slot and spacing between slots and from edges is also shown.